pinkkila/pinkkstore/README.md

 - Built with Next.js combining server and client components.
 - Styled using shadcn/ui + Tailwind CSS.
 - Data fetching with Next.js server components and TanStack Query, providing:
-  - caching
+  - Server-side and client-side fetching
-  - prefetching & router integration
+  - Prefetching with router integration
+  - Caching
-  - loading and error state handling.
+  - Loading and error handling

 ## Backend